All India Law Entrance Test

 Candidates must register online, fill in their preferences, and attend the counseling session as per the schedule.
 The process ensures fair and transparent admission, allowing students to secure their place in the desired course.

 Participation in the counseling is mandatory, and candidates must adhere to all guidelines and deadlines provided by the university.
-Failure to do so may result in forfeiture of the allotted seat.
+Failure to do so may result in for future of the allotted seat.

 For more details visit the AILET Counselling